Duplessis Orphans: Impacts on orphans

 Years later, long after these institutions were closed, survivors of the asylums began to speak out about child abuse which they endured at the hands of some staff and medical personnel.
-Many who have spoken publicly about their experiences claim that they had been abused physically and sexually, and were subjected to lobotomies, electroshock and straitjackets.
+Many who have spoken publicly about their experiences say that they had been abused physically and sexually, and were subjected to lobotomies, electroshock and straitjackets.

 In a psychiatric study completed by one of the involved hospitals, middle-aged Duplessis Orphans reported more physical and mental impairments than the control group.
 In addition, the orphans were less likely to be married or to have a healthy social life.
 80% reported they had suffered a traumatic experience between the ages of 7 and 18.
 Over 50% said they had undergone physical, mental, or sexual abuse.
 About 78% reported difficulty functioning socially or emotionally in their adult life.